 EmployabilityCareer ready graduates, with the skills to succeed

-Study on a course with professional accreditation1 from one of the UK’s leading professional management bodies - the Chartered Management Institute (CMI).
-Take the opportunity to obtain the CMI Level 7 Certificate in Strategic Management and Leadership (subject to the successful completion of specific modules).
+- CMI accreditation – Study a course with professional accreditation1 from one of the UK’s leading professional management bodies - the Chartered Management Institute (CMI).
+Take the opportunity to obtain the CMI Level 7 Diploma in Strategic Management and Leadership Practice (subject to the successful completion of specific modules).

-Our campus is based in the heart of the City of London, one of the world’s premier business locations and financial hubs.
-You’ll be surrounded by businesses of every description, from start-ups to multi-nationals, and finance and asset management industries where you will have opportunities for access to internship opportunities2 and continuing personal development with potential employers.
+- London location – Our campus is based in the heart of the City of London, one of the world’s premier business locations and financial hubs.
+You’ll be surrounded by businesses of every description, where you would have access to internship opportunities2 and continuing personal development with potential employers.

-You’ll be taught by highly qualified industry-experienced academics (staff are subject to change) and have the opportunity to attend tailored talks by experts from academia, the City of London and the real world of business and finance2.
-You’ll also gain exposure to industry-standard software and technical tools such as Bloomberg terminals and other software, such as S&P Capital IQ, STATA, R and SPSS4.
-You’ll learn to integrate these tools, and their outputs, into Excel.
+- Industry insight – You’ll be taught by highly qualified industry-experienced academics (staff are subject to change) and have the opportunity to attend tailored talks by experts.
+You’ll also gain exposure to industry-standard software, databases and packages such as Bloomberg terminals, S&P Capital IQ and SPSS Statistics4.

-You’ll develop and practice your own leadership and management skills through a multi-disciplinary, action learning approach focused upon group work, business simulations and real-world activities, all of which are underpinned by individual research, analysis and synthesis.
-This course is infused with work experience opportunities; including Coventry University London’s own student commercial enterprise.
+- Real-world experience2 – You’ll develop and practice your own leadership and management skills through a multi-disciplinary, action learning approach focused upon group work, business simulations and real-world activities, all of which are underpinned by individual research, analysis and synthesis.
+This course is infused with work experience opportunities including Coventry University London’s own student commercial enterprise2.

 This course is accredited1 and recognised by the following bodies: